 The power of the gods to get virtually everything they want ensures that their needs are often met.
 Zeus and Poseidon are notorious for using their powers to attract, deceive, or even force themselves upon any women they desire.
 Other scandalous Greek myth love affairs are tragic and beyond belief.

-From incest and rape to curses and worse, here are the most distrubing love affairs in Greek mythology.
+From incest and forced relations to curses and worse, here are the most distrubing love affairs in Greek mythology.

-The goddess of love, Aphrodite, agreed to marry Hephaestus, the god of fire, as a part of an arrangement by their parents.
+The goddess of love, Aphrodite, agreed to marry Hephaestus, the god of fire, as a part of an arrangement between their parents.
 The truth is, she had always been in love with Ares and wished to be with him instead.
-So the two lovebirds did what they had to do: they embarked on an affair that started on her husband’s bed.
+So the two lovebirds did what they had to do: They embarked on an affair that started on her husband’s bed.

 Notified by the sun god Helios, Hephaestus rushed home to find the two lovers on his bed.
 Naturally, he was furious and forged a chain so that neither Ares nor Aphrodite could move a limb.
 The betrayed husband chained them up long enough to be ridiculed by the other gods who came to watch.

 After some squabbling, they agreed that Adonis would live four months with each goddess, leaving him four months of freedom, which he later spent with Aphrodite, whom he liked the most.
-Adonis was then killed by a boar, which some version of the legend noted as Ares, Aphrodite’s jealous lover.
+Adonis was then slain by a boar, which some versions of the legend note as Ares, Aphrodite’s jealous lover.

 Even though Io was a priestess of the goddess Hera, the promiscuous Zeus couldn’t help but fall in love with the beautiful maiden.
 One day, when Zeus was seducing Io, his wife descended from Olympus looking for him.
 Desperately wanting to evade his wife’s rage, Zeus reluctantly transformed Io into a white cow.

 But that’s not all.
 Other gods saw the union and convinced Dionysus to marry her, so they threw a wedding for the god and the unconscious bride.
-Upon waking up, Aura was furious but was helpless against the god so she could only lament her lost virginity and the fact that she was pregnant with twins.
-Aura devoured the first-born of the twins out of anger, while the second-born was rescued by the gods.
+Upon waking up, Aura was furious but helpless against the god, so she could only lament her lost virginity and the fact that she was pregnant with twins.
+Aura devoured the firstborn of the twins out of anger, while the second-born was rescued by the gods.